Wandalen/wTools/module/move/unilang/task/phase3.md

 *   **Steps:**
     1. In `unilang/tests/inc/phase2/help_generation_test.rs`, update the assertions to check for the presence of "Aliases:", "Status:", and "Version:" in the help output.
     2. Run the test suite.
 The `help_generation_test` is now expected to fail because the `HelpGenerator` does not yet produce this output.
+    3. Update the `unilang/tests/inc/phase2/help_generation_test.rs` to use `unilang_parser::Parser` to generate `GenericInstruction`s for its test cases, fixing any compilation errors in the test file.
 *   **Increment Verification:**
     1. Execute `timeout 180 cargo test --test help_generation_test`.
 The tests must fail with assertion errors related to the missing new fields.
 *   **Commit Message:** "test(unilang): Update help tests to expect new metadata fields"